PlutoZhang/Zowe-docs/topics/mvd-pluginsetenvvars.md

 # Setting the environment variables for plug-in development

-The UNIX environment variables must be set appropriately before you can use the Project Giza build procedures to develop your own plug-ins.
+The UNIX environment variables must be set appropriately before you can use the zLUX build procedures to develop your own plug-ins.

-When you restored the Project Giza archive during the installation and configuration process \([Setting up the Project Giza Node.js server and the ZLUX Secure Services address space on z/OS](mvd-instsetupeverythingonzos.md)\), MVD/build/env.sh was created.
+When you restored the zLUX archive during the installation and configuration process \([Setting up the Giza Node server and the ZLUX Secure Services address space on z/OS](mvd-instsetupeverythingonzos.md)\), MVD/build/env.sh was created.
 You can set the environment variables by editing the env.sh script and then executing it.

 1. Navigate to MVD/build and open env.sh for editing.
 2. At the top of env.sh, uncomment these lines: